Rules Reorganization Effective January 1, 2014

 It's time to enjoy the many benefits of being a certified specialist:

 - Rules have been Reorganized.
 Effective January 1, 2014 the State Bar has reorganized the rules govering the program in Legal Specialization primarily to make them easier to read.
-As part of this reorganization, effective in 2015, specialists will begin to report their legal specialist education at the same time that they normally report MCLE.
-More information will be forming on full procedures.
+As part of this reorganization, effective in 2015, specialists will begin to report their legal specialist education at the same time that they normally report MCLE (36 hours of specialist education every three years).
+More information will be forthcoming on full procedures.
 In the meantime, anyone recertifying this year (2014) should do so in the same way as it has been done in the past, including 60 hours of education over the past five years.

 - Update your profile through My State Bar Profile to add your firm's website, photo and spoken languages.
 Certified Legal Specialists are automatically listed by their specialty on the State Bar website and only certified specialists can be searched by practice area on the State Bar of California website.